peterlinxm1/op/router/phicomm_n1/README.md

 You can download the OpwnWrt for Phicomm N1 firmware from [Actions](https://github.com/ophub/op/actions).
 From the ` Build OpenWrt for Phicomm N1 `, Such as `***-phicomm-n1-v5.4.50-openwrt-firmware or other kernel versions.` Unzip to get the `***.img` file.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).

 The firmware supports USB hard disk booting.
-You can also flash the firmware in the USB hard disk into the EMMC partition of Phicomm N1, and start using it from N1.
+You can also Install the OpenWrt firmware in the USB hard disk into the EMMC partition of Phicomm N1, and start using it from N1.

-Writing method: `Login in to openwrt` → `system menu` → `TTYD terminal` → input command:
+Install OpenWrt: `Login in to openwrt` → `system menu` → `TTYD terminal` → input command:
 ```shell script
 n1-install.sh
 reboot          #Pull out the USB hard disk, and then enter the reboot command to restart.
 ```

-Update method: `Login in to openwrt` → `system menu` → `file transfer` → upload to `/tmp/upgrade/xxx.img`, enter the `system menu` → `TTYD terminal` → input command:
+Upgrading OpenWrt: `Login in to openwrt` → `system menu` → `file transfer` → upload to `/tmp/upgrade/xxx.img`, enter the `system menu` → `TTYD terminal` → input command:
 ```shell script
 n1-update.sh
 reboot          #Pull out the USB hard disk, and then enter the reboot command to restart.